American Financial Group (NYSE:AFG) Issues FY 2021 Earnings Guidance

-American Financial Group (NYSE:AFG) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+American Financial Group (NYSE:AFG) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $8.400-$9.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.610.
 The company issued revenue guidance of -.

-American Financial Group (NYSE:AFG) last issued its quarterly earnings results on Monday, August 2nd.
-The insurance provider reported $2.39 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.67 by $0.72.
-American Financial Group had a net margin of 29.48% and a return on equity of 14.12%.
-As a group, research analysts predict that American Financial Group will post 9.18 earnings per share for the current fiscal year.

-A number of equities analysts recently issued reports on AFG shares.
-Zacks Investment Research upgraded shares of American Financial Group from a hold rating to a strong-buy rating and set a $152.00 price objective for the company in a research report on Monday, August 9th.
-Wolfe Research started coverage on shares of American Financial Group in a research report on Monday.
-They set an outperform rating and a $145.00 price objective for the company.
-Four investment analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
-The company currently has a consensus rating of Buy and an average price target of $125.40.
+A number of brokerages have issued reports on AFG.
+Wolfe Research assumed coverage on American Financial Group in a report on Monday, August 16th.
+They issued an outperform rating and a $145.00 target price for the company.
+Zacks Investment Research upgraded shares of American Financial Group from a hold rating to a strong-buy rating and set a $152.00 price objective for the company in a report on Monday, August 9th.
+Four research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company.
+American Financial Group currently has an average rating of Buy and an average target price of $125.40.

+The firm also recently announced a special dividend, which was paid on Monday, August 2nd.
+Investors of record on Monday, July 26th were given a dividend of $2.00 per share.
+This is a positive change from American Financial Group’s previous special dividend of $1.50.
+The ex-dividend date of this dividend was Friday, July 23rd.
+American Financial Group’s dividend payout ratio is presently 23.70%.

-In other American Financial Group news, CFO Brian S. Hertzman sold 3,107 shares of the company’s stock in a transaction that occurred on Monday, August 9th.
-The shares were sold at an average price of $133.08, for a total value of $413,479.56.
-Following the completion of the transaction, the chief financial officer now directly owns 8,976 shares in the company, valued at approximately $1,194,526.08.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, insider John B. Berding sold 4,000 shares of the company’s stock in a transaction that occurred on Friday, June 4th.
-The shares were sold at an average price of $140.38, for a total transaction of $561,520.00.
+In other news, CFO Brian S. Hertzman sold 1,620 shares of the firm’s stock in a transaction dated Wednesday, June 2nd.
+The stock was sold at an average price of $135.58, for a total value of $219,639.60.
+Following the completion of the sale, the chief financial officer now directly owns 6,995 shares in the company, valued at approximately $948,382.10.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, insider John B. Berding sold 2,625 shares of the business’s stock in a transaction that occurred on Friday, June 25th.
+The shares were sold at an average price of $126.88, for a total value of $333,060.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 21,483 shares of company stock valued at $2,883,524.
-14.00% of the stock is owned by corporate insiders.
+Over the last quarter, insiders sold 21,483 shares of company stock valued at $2,883,524.
+14.00% of the stock is currently owned by corporate insiders.

+A hedge fund recently raised its stake in American Financial Group stock.
+Morgan Stanley lifted its holdings in shares of American Financial Group, Inc. (NYSE:AFG) by 38.9% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 144,871 shares of the insurance provider’s stock after purchasing an additional 40,536 shares during the period.
+Morgan Stanley owned about 0.17% of American Financial Group worth $18,068,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 60.64% of the company’s stock.

 American Financial Group, Inc is an insurance holding company.
 It engages in property and casualty insurance, focusing on commercial products for businesses, and in the sale of fixed and fixed-indexed annuities in the retail, financial institutions and education markets.
 The company was founded by Carl Henry Lindner Jr.